 The Choctawhatchee Basin Alliance (CBA) of Northwest Florida State College works with the University of Florida’s Florida LAKEWATCH program to conduct monthly water quality monitoring of more than 130 stations in throughout the watershed, including Choctawhatchee Bay, Choctawhatchee River, and Walton County’s coastal dune lakes.
 This collaboration allows us to establish baseline water quality data for our local water resources, which can then be used to help identify areas of poor water conditions, determine the causes of water degradation, and identify solutions to improve water quality throughout the basin.
 CBA’s data are uploaded to the State’s STOrage and RETrival data base (STORET) and are available to the public.
 The data that CBA collects is public knowledge and the data is available upon request.
 Currently, CBA is working on creating an interactive map that will display data trends within the watershed.
 The data collected is used by local municipalities as well as state and federal agencies to manage and regulate our waters.

 Choctawhatchee Bay has two main types of seagrass.
 Shoal Grass, or Halodule wrightii, is the most commonly found species in the bay and thrives in areas with higher salinity levels.
-It has long narrow strands and can form carpet-like beds.
+The species sports long narrow strands and can form carpet-like beds.
 Widgeon grass, or Ruppia maritima, is often said not to be a “true” seagrass because it tolerates both freshwater and marine water.
 It has thin leaves that grow from branched stems, and can have small buds or blooms.

 In 2009, CBA began a seagrass monitoring program designed to cost-effectively determine the abundance and distribution of seagrasses in Choctawhatchee Bay.
 That year, CBA staff and interns sampled over 100 sites within the Bay.
 Because the newly-formed monitoring program was designed to be linked to photo interpretation of Landsat 5 TM satellite imagery, each sampling site needed to be 30 meters by 30 meters square, the resolution of the Landsat photos.
 At each square, CBA samplers recorded map coordinates for the site, along with the estimated percent coverage of sea grass, water depth and clarity, and sediment type.